gatperdut/bg-partner/README.md

 Linux is a bit more involved.

-First off, ASLR (address space layout randomization) needs to be disabled and process tracing needs to be allowed.
+First off, both `ASLR` (address space layout randomization) and `ptrace_scope` need to be disabled.
 The following commands will take care of changing the system settings, but these will not survive a system restart.

-- ASLR: `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`
+- ASLR: `echo 0 > /proc/sys/kernel/randomize_va_space`
-- ptrace: `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`
+- ptrace: `echo 0 > /proc/sys/kernel/yama/ptrace_scope`

 There are ways to make the changes permanent, but that is not recommended.
 Re-run the commands next time you boot up the computer and want to use BGPartner.
+Alternatively, check [linux_on.sh](scripts/linux_on.sh) that automatizes it.

-When you are done with BGPartner, exchange the `0` with a `1` in the commands and run them again (or simply restart).
+When you are done with BGPartner, exchange the `0` with a `1` in the commands and run them again (or simply restart, or run [linux_off.sh](scripts/linux_off.sh)).

 Additionally, make sure the following tools are available: